Russwater RPG Ruleset

 3. Banish Foes: With a spell, a monster can send an enemy to a mini dimension.
 There, the hero needs to do something to return to the fight.

-5. Bolster Defenses: If a monster is just ‘in the way,’ then making it resilient can be fun.
-Use a turn to double your HP, or make attacks against it HARD.
+5. Bolster Defences: If a monster is just ‘in the way,’ then making it resilient can be fun.
+With its defence up it has double HP, when down make attacks for extra damage.

 8. Control Them: There’s nothing worse than players killing players.
 A monster with mind control powers turns them against one another.

-9. Create Terrain: Creating barriers or high pinnacles can disrupt a battle or make the target hard to reach.
-It is also really cool.
+9. Create Terrain: Creating barriers or obstacles can disrupt a battle or make the target hard to reach.

 11. Destroy Gear / Lose Powers: Wait, what?
 Give a monster the ability to destroy equipment, lose abilities and players will turn pale with fear.
 This effect is usually explained with corrosion, acid, or crushing jaws.

 12. Destroy Terrain: If a foe smashes a doorway, it can have more gravity than killing a hero!
-Use this destructive power to scare or confine the heroes.
+Use this destructive power to share or confine the heroes.
+How does making a hole or collapsing an exit change the fight?

 15. Fast: Look out!
 It moves at speed and can phase straight through you.